Generative AI has a Sustainability problem

 By strategically locating edge data centres in areas that require heat (e.g. district heating systems, industrial processes, indoor agriculture), the waste heat from AI computation can be efficiently repurposed.
 This “renewables-compute-heat coupling” can significantly improve GenAI’s overall energy use, carbon intensity and sustainability (particularly as compute workloads can displace gas that would have been used for heating) compared to centralised public-cloud-based architectures that are often located in cities with high levels of electricity demand and carbon intensity.

-By combining novel hardware like neuromorphic chips with edge computing, the next generation of AI could achieve unprecedented levels of efficiency and sustainability.
+By combining different types of hardware like ASICs and neuromorphic chips with edge computing, the next generation of AI could achieve unprecedented levels of efficiency and sustainability.
 That’s not to say that GPUs won’t be used at all going forwards.
 Perhaps they will be used for certain training or prototyping stages of AI development.
 However, if AI-powered solutions are to be ubiquitous and affordable, large-scale operational deployment (including inferencing) will need vastly more efficient approaches.

 Transparency and Accountability